 Figure 3.
 Ryuk Ransom Note Bearing Strong Resemblance to BitPaymer

 The ransom email used by Ryuk appears to be unique for each compiled executable.
-Falcon Intelligence has observed several different email addresses, but the same BTC addresses across multiple Ryuk executables.
+Our Using threat intelligence, our team has observed several different email addresses, but the same BTC addresses across multiple Ryuk executables.
 On Nov.
-29, 2018, GRIM SPIDER changed how they communicated with their victims.
-As seen in the previous ransom note version, GRIM SPIDER included their BTC address and email addresses.
+29, 2018, WIZARD SPIDER changed how they communicated with their victims.
+As seen in the previous ransom note version, WIZARD SPIDER included their BTC address and email addresses.
 However, recent variants of Ryuk no longer contain the BTC address — only the email addresses.
-The ransom note states that the victim will receive the BTC address as a reply from GRIM SPIDER.
+The ransom note states that the victim will receive the BTC address as a reply from WIZARD SPIDER.
 The new ransom note can be seen below.

 Figure 4.
 Ryuk Ransom With BTC Address Removed

 Early Ryuk binaries with the removal of the BTC address contained a PDB path of